We're now recruiting for new Regional Partnership members.

 Our region includes:

 - Six municipalities (Campaspe Shire, Central Goldfields Shire, City of Greater Bendigo, Loddon Shire, Macedon Ranges Shire, Mount Alexander Shire);

-Since our establishment in 2016, the Loddon Campaspe Regional Partnership has been active consulting and engaging with thousands of people living and working in our community.
+Since our establishment in 2016, the Loddon Campaspe Regional Partnership has been actively consulting and engaging with thousands of people living and working in our community.